lightningrodlabs/acorn/DEVELOPERS.md

 #### Commands that are more specific to your use case:

+You can run the web process and the electron processes separately, instead of running `npm run dev` which combines them.

 **web** (user interface)

-- Use nodejs version 14
-- `npm run web-install`
+- `npm run web-install` (first time, or after pulling updates from Git)
 - `npm run web`

 **electron**

-- `npm run electron-install`
+- `npm run electron-install` (first time, or after pulling updates from Git)
 - `npm run electron`

 #### Multi-User Testing